Everything You Should Know Before Buying a Home Security System

 What’s better?
 To spend £2,000 on a new boiler that will save you money or spend £2,000 over three to four years on a boiler that keeps breaking down and which doesn’t heat your home the way it used to?

-In the UK today, there are three main types of boilers, the most popular of which is the combination boiler.
+There are three main types of boilers in the UK today, the most popular of which is the combination boiler.
 We’ll describe the differences between the boilers shortly but, below, you can see what it would cost, in most cases, to replace your existing boiler with a new one of the same type:

 There are three main groupings of boiler according to size – 24-27kW, 28-34kW, and 35kW and above.
 Different types of property require different sized boilers and this table below will give you a good guide to the size you need for yours.